 The DEM generation from GeoEye-1 stereo images from 2012 involved four steps, following Holzer et al. (2015): collection of GCPs, extraction of the DEM, and the two post-processing steps to clean DEM areas of low quality and to co-register the DEM.
+The DEM was used to analyse the mass balance of Yala Glacier with the geodetic and glaciological method.

-300 Eight GCPs were used to georeference the GeoEye-1 stereo satellite images.
-The GCPs were obtained from stable terrain and were evenly distributed.
+Eight GCPs were used to georeference the GeoEye-1 stereo satellite images.
+The GCPs were obtained from stable terrain and are evenly distributed.
 The x and y coordinates of the GCPs were measured from a Landsat 8 image from November 2013, and the z-values were taken from the SRTM-3 DEM.
 All GCPs were cross-checked in Google EarthTM.

 For the DEM extraction from the GeoEye-1 stereo images OrthoEngine from PCI Geomatica 2013 software was used.
 The DEM was derived using the Rational Function model with first-order RPC adjustments from ephemeral data and GCPs.
 We applied the Wallis filtering to locally enhance the contrast of the image to improve the image matching.
-The DEM derived
+The DEM derived from the forward- and backward-looking images has a resolution of 2 m.

-- from the forward- and backward-looking images has a resolution of 2 m.
-In the next step, DEM areas of low quality were removed.
+In the next step, DEM areas with low quality were removed.
 First the SRTM-3 DEM and the GeoEye-1 DEM were resampled from 90 to 30 m, and from 2 to 5 m, respectively, and aligned to a raster grid of same extent and cell alignment.
 Then the noises in the GeoEye-1 DEM were eliminated applying the expand-sink-expand tool and a median filter (5 x 5 m).
-With the - 310 hillshade of the GeoEye-1 DEM we visually checked the DEM.
+With the hillshade of the GeoEye-1 DEM we visually checked the DEM.
 To evaluate the image matching, PCI produces a so-called score channel image, which we used to identify DEM areas of poor quality and set the values to "no data".
 Especially a small part of the north-eastern glacier area at Yala ridge had to be discarded due to a very low DEM quality.

-In the DEM co-registration process, the SRTM-3 is the reference (master) DEM to which the GeoEye-1 slave DEM is coregistered.
+In the DEM co-registration process, the SRTM-3 is the reference (master) DEM to which the GeoEye-1 slave DEM is co-registered.
 For the horizontal DEM co-registration, first we calculated the elevation difference of the GeoEye-1 DEM relative to the SRTM-3.
-We excluded non-stable terrain such as glaciers and landslide areas and used only terrain with a slope between 10° and 45° in SRTM-3.
-The SRTM-3 had initially a much coarser resolution than the GeoEye-1 DEM, leading to a resolutioninduced bias at topographic extremes with strong curvature (Berthier et al. 2006; Paul, 2008; Gardelle et al., 2012).
-To account for such curvature effects and most extreme outliers particularly at steep slopes, we identified and removed DEM difference values in the 5 % and 95 % quantiles, as well as pixels outside the two-tailed 1.5 times interquartile range (Pieczonka et al.,

-2013).
-The horizontal shift between the two DEMs we corrected manually due to the small study area, followed by a twodimensional spatial trend correction.
+We excluded non-stable terrain such as glaciers and landslide areas and use only terrain with a slope between 10° and 45° in SRTM-3.
+The SRTM-3 had initially a much coarser resolution than the GeoEye-1 DEM, leading to a resolution-induced bias at topographic extremes with strong curvature (Berthier et al. 2006; Paul, 2008; Gardelle et al., 2012).
+To account for such curvature effects and most extreme outliers in particular at steep slopes, we identified and removed DEM difference values in the 5 % and 95 % quantiles, as well as pixels outside the two-tailed 1.5 times interquartile range (Pieczonka et al., 2013).
+The horizontal shift between the two DEMs we corrected manually due to the small study area, followed by a two-dimensional spatial trend correction.
 For the vertical DEM co-registration of the GeoEye-1 DEM, the flat areas less than 10° of the SRTM-3 were used, avoiding steeper terrain with decreasing accuracy in SRTM-3.
 The DEM2012 was resampled to a resolution of 5 m for the geodetic method and 30 m for the glaciological method.